 Fast answer

-CompTIA CySA+ is best read as a hard certification in this data set: 75/100.
-If your background already includes security analytics, detection, vulnerability management, incident response, reporting, and tool-driven investigation, it may feel easier than the score.
+CompTIA CySA+ sits at the advanced stage: CompTIA recommends about four years in a SOC analyst or vulnerability analyst role.
+If your background already includes security analytics, detection, vulnerability management, incident response, reporting, and tool-driven investigation, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: start after Security+ level fundamentals and hands-on log, alert, vulnerability, and incident-triage practice.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.